CWEzio/Notes/Ubuntu_env_setup.md

 ```
 Then in the left tabs, select `Workspaces` and then on the right click `Workspaces span displays`.

+> Note that this is the default behavior in Ubuntu 22.04.
 ## Mouse and Touchpad

 * [x] nautural scrolling